lottiethewitch/lottiethewitch/README.md

 - Weird art

 Current tech stack:
-Neovim Stan.
+- Neovim Stan.
-LLM running on a 3090 that gives me garbage answers. jetbrains products bc Android like three computers and a steamdeck
+- LLM running on a 3090 that gives me garbage answers.
+- jetbrains products bc Android.
+- like three computers and a steamdeck

 ## Current Projects:
 - 💻 local Proxmox server for streaming movies/shows and also backend projects :}